 World Cup 2014.
 Are you watching?
 Are you on the edge of your seat?
 ARE YOU PAINTING YOUR FACE IN YOUR NATIONS COLOURS?
-HOW ABOUT FLYING FLAGS ON YOUR CARS OR CHANTING FOOTY SONGS WHILE SCREAMING AT THE TV AT THE APPALLING DEFENCE ALL IN THE SAME BREATH?!?
+ARE YOU FLYING FLAGS ON YOUR CARS OR CHANTING FOOTY SONGS WHILE SCREAMING AT THE TV AT THE APPALLING DEFENCE ALL IN THE SAME BREATH?!?

 Chances are, if you're in North America, you're probably not.
 Probably.
 If you are one of those probably nots, no worries.
 I was the same way quite a few years ago.

 My husband talks soccer for a living, so I digest it more than most, especially every four years.
 It's 31 consecutive days of non-stop footy action.
 Funny enough, I grew up in a strictly (American) football and baseball family.
 We didn't watch soccer.
 We watched the Steelers pummel the snot out of the Lions or any other team that got in their way.
 Sorry Lions fans, no disrespect.
 It's just the way it was, although we had our fair share of flying snot as well.
 We watched the Yankees (or in my case, the Cardinals) racking up RBI's in the eighth inning.
 Try dating a Packers, Vikings, Dolphins, or Patriots fan during football season.
 Yeah.
 Hurt feelings.
 Bruised egos.
 Potato salad thrown across the living room a few times.
 Let's not discuss if said teams played the Steelers in the Super Bowl.
 Oh hail no. I had to miss the best party of the year in fear of them losing.
 On both sides.